 Simulink Desktop Real-Time

-Simulink Desktop Real-Time provides a real-time kernel for Windows®, Linux®, and macOS®.
-It includes drag-and-drop Simulink I/O driver blocks that enable closed-loop control of physical systems from your desktop computer.
-The toolbox lets you connect to sensors, actuators, and other devices to prototype and test control systems without requiring dedicated real-time test equipment.
+Simulink Desktop Real-Time offers a real-time kernel compatible with Windows®, Linux®, and macOS®.
+It features drag-and-drop Simulink I/O driver blocks that allow you to perform closed-loop control of physical systems directly from your desktop.
+This toolbox enables connection to sensors, actuators, and various devices, making it possible to prototype and test control systems without the need for specialized real-time testing hardware.

-Simulink Desktop Real-Time supports I/O devices such as DAQ boards, CAN devices, and USB webcams.
+Simulink Desktop Real-Time is compatible with I/O hardware such as DAQ boards, CAN interfaces, and USB webcams.

 Real-Time Kernel